maxto/ubique/doc/matarrs/mergesort.md

 2 - Repeatedly merge sublists to produce new sorted sublists until there is only 1 sublist remaining.
 This will be the sorted list.

 Source: [Merge sort](http://en.wikipedia.org/wiki/Merge_sort)

+Returns sorted values with sorted indexes as array of array (matrix)